saidmehaddi/Alos_act3/README.md

 ### v1

-The first version only queries podcasts and hosts.
+The first version only queries memes and hosts.

 ### v2